 3 years later, he decided to open tei tei in may, 1998. teppo just was not enough to fulfill his dedication and love for charcoal grill cooking. katsutoshi sakamoto, the current chef owner, who was called up as executive chef when tei tei opened. specializing in grilled seafood and vegetables, and first to bring "washu beef on the rock" in dallas from japan, tei tei quickly became popular among locals.

-katsutoshi and teiichi's friendship goes back to their youth age. working together, their bond got stronger. when teiichi was ready to move on to his new adventure, tei-an in 2008, it was only natural for him to let katsutoshi and his crew take over teiichi's little restaurant (that's what tei-tei means).
+katsutoshi and teiichi's friendship goes back to their youth age. working together, their bond got stronger. when teiichi was ready to move on to his new adventure, tei-an in 2008, it was only natural for him to let katsutoshi and his crew take over teiichi's little restaurant which is what tei-tei means.

 when you're at tei tei, please know that you're almost in japan.